linjonathan/tropical_cyclone_risk/README.md

 For instance, the specific humidity is named 'q' in the ERA5 datasets, so we set the key-value pair 'sp_hum' and 'q' in the 'ERA5' (which is specified by <code>namelist.dataset_type</code>) entry in <code>namelist.var_keys</code>.

+Note, when using CMIP6 model data, some GCMs use non-rectangular horizontal coordinates.
+The interpolation code expects rectangular grids, so you will need to regrid the NetCDF files into rectanguular coordinate.
+The _cdo_ library is convenient for this.
+In addition, some vertical grids are output in sigma coordinates.
+You will need the vertical grid in pressure coordinates.

 ## Running the Model
 We have provided a simple script, [run.py](run.py), to run the model.